martindisley/martindisley.github.io/_portfolio/1_project.markdown

 My point here is not to deliver 'news'.
 This is not intended as a 'most recent death' alert.
 Rather, this project reaffirms that the loss of a human life, the details of which have appeared in your timeline, should not be diminished by the ostensible homogeneity of the 'group'.

 <br>
-thanks to [Gregor McCreadie](https://twitter.com/GregorMcC) for help with the code.
+Thanks to [Gregor McCreadie](https://twitter.com/GregorMcC) for help with the code.
 <br>

 <a class="twitter-timeline" href="https://twitter.com/TheListTweeted?ref_src=twsrc%5Etfw">Tweets by TheListTweeted</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>